-Update : version 0.94 now available
+Update : version 0.992 now available including DFS-r

 Hot on the heals of my AD sites module, I have been looking at some file system functions.
 This module is driven primarily by my own needs, but after a prompt on the powergui website from someone after a way of managing DFS with powershell (thanks packetboy), this is what I have come up with.
 All help files are included with examples, but I will publish the help and examples over time.